 Through maturity we gain a fresh perspective on our individual flaws and capabilities, our obstacles and opportunities.
 We develop an image of our ideal self and strive towards it.
 We strive towards something we feel like we can achieve, because deep down we all just want to be happy.
 We want to successfully reach our shared goal: to live fulfilling lives.

 So we adjust our values accordingly.
 It seems our identities are finally firm and established.
 Maybe our soulmate never came but hey, we launched our own business!
 Or I may not be the prettiest daisy in the bunch, but I’m way smarter than everyone my age, who cares what I look like?
 We find something attainable to establish our identity in.
 Not just to be happy, but to keep our sanity.

 But no matter how much we try to fool ourselves, it’s never right, and it’s never enough.
-It always seems to be something unattainable that would make us happier.
-If only I had this or could do that, my life would be so much more whole.
-I’m still not pretty enough; I don’t have enough money..
-I need more clothes..
-I need to work out more.
+It always seems to be something just out of reach that would make us happier.

 We can’t help but identify with materialism because that’s what we’ve been fed our entire life.
 America in particular is wholly defined by external validation and consumerism.
 But if we find fulfillment in anything external, have we really come to terms with who we are deep down?
 If we simply find fulfillment in that which we find realizable, have we really addressed the fundamental issues?

 Never stop searching for answers.
 Keep exploring, continue learning, stay humble, and through it all, know that you are not alone.
 We all question our purpose, trying to make sense of the world we live in.
 But that’s what unites us as human beings.

 That’s what makes this wild ride all worthwhile.

 Living in a culture obsessed with fame and fortune,

 we seek happiness through these definitions of success.

 But when we associate self-worth with anything external,